 A man with dissociative identity disorder (previously referred to as multiple personality disorder) becomes a violent kidnapper.
 Dissociative identity disorder forms when someone is trying to escape their reality, often because of a traumatic experience or situation.
 They “shift” between these identities – each may have their own names, characteristics, and voice.
 When this shift occurs, there are often memory gaps.

-A study done by the International Society for the Study of Trauma and Dissociation (ISSTD) found that, of the 173 people with dissociative identity disorder, only 3% were charged with an offense, less than 2% had been fined, and less than 1% were jailed over a time period of 6 months.
+A study by ISSTD showed that only a small percentage of people with dissociative identity disorder faced legal consequences.
+Out of 173 participants, only 3% have criminal charges.
+Less than 2% were fined, and less than 1% were jailed within a 6-month period.
 In fact, people living with DID are more likely to hurt themselves than to hurt others.

 ISSTD issued this statement regarding Split: